 16. In complying with this duty we would expect active engagement from senior management of the university (including, where appropriate, vice chancellors) with other partners including police and BIS regional higher and further education Prevent co-ordinators.
 We would expect institutions to seek to engage and consult students on their plans for implementing the duty.

 17. Given the size and complexity of most institutions we would also expect RHEBs to make use of internal mechanisms to share information about Prevent across the relevant faculties of the institution.
 Having a single point of contact for operational delivery of Prevent related activity may also be useful.

 18. We would expect institutions to have regular contact with the relevant Prevent co-ordinator.
 These co-ordinators will help RHEBs comply with the duty and can provide advice and guidance on risk and on the appropriate response.
-The contact details of these co- ordinators are available on the Safe Campus Communities website.
+You can contact your regional coordinator by finding them on the list of further and higher education Prevent coordinators.

 19. RHEBs will be expected to carry out a risk assessment for their institution which assesses where and how their students might be at risk of being drawn into terrorism.
 This includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
 Help and support will be available to do this.

 20. We would expect the risk assessment to look at institutional policies regarding the campus and student welfare, including equality and diversity and the safety and welfare of students and staff.
 We would also expect the risk assessment to assess the physical management of the university estate including policies and procedures for events held by staff, students or visitors and relationships with external bodies and community groups who may use premises, or work in partnership with the institution.